EFS-OpenSource/Thetis/docs/source/data.rst

    img_08     person    0.970410
    img_09     person    0.931941

-The required column :code:`labels` holds the predicted label for each item in the data set, whereas the required column :code:`confidence` represents the (binary) label confidence/uncertainty estimated by the AI model.
+The required column :code:`labels` holds the predicted label for each item in the dataset, whereas the required column :code:`confidence` represents the (binary) label confidence/uncertainty estimated by the AI model.

 **Important:** the :code:`confidence` refers to the :code:`binary_positive_label` specified in the `application config <#>`__.